pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

-The school is structured around both theoreticial lectures and computational practicals.
+The school is structured around theoretical lectures and computational practicals.

 INSERT FIGURE